 On the web

 - teams.ohio.edu (Use your full OHIO email address as your username)

 - Teams also can be reached by logging into OneDrive or Catmail on the web and using the "waffle" app launcher icon.

 - Chat – Have private one-on-one or group conversations via text, audio, or video.

-- Want to know more about which is right for you?
+- Want to know more about whether a Meeting or Live Event is right for you?
 See our page on using Microsoft Teams for your meetings and live events

 - Activity Feed - View recent activities in Teams and search for specific conversations, files, people, and more.